 Once you have a few vehicles to compare, try to use as much objective information as possible.
 No single vehicle is perfect, so you’ll have to make trade-off decisions.
 For example, a particular vehicle might be the safest option but has lower scores in reliability and cost-to-drive.
 You’ll have to decide if you can accept those trade-offs if safety is your primary concern.

 When doing your research, search for facts and numbers, not opinions.
 For example, if you are researching vehicle safety, look for crash test ratings to help identify safe vehicles rather than trusting an article about vehicle safety.
 You should evaluate each vehicle against the items on your list of needs and wants to find a vehicle with the right balance.

 Weigh the trade-offs of each vehicle against your criteria.
 You may find that some of your candidates don’t measure up at all.
 Dump them fast.
 You may find that you have some gut reaction against a vehicle.
 I say trust that gut feeling.
 Dump it if it doesn’t feel right.
-I know, I know, that’s the opposite of objective reasoning, but like I said, emotions play into this too, you shouldn’t completely ignore them.
+I know, I know, that’s the opposite of objective reasoning, but as I said, emotions play into this, too; you shouldn’t completely ignore them.
 As you remove a vehicle, try to find another vehicle to take its place.
 Keep your group of cars down to three or so.

 Data: Crunched.
 Criteria: Weighed.
 Decision: Imminent

 So, you’ve done the data crunching, weighing, balancing, comparing, and contrasting,